ishchow/personal-site/src/posts/3__my-ultimate-windows-10-window-management-setup.md

 ---
 title: My Ultimate Windows 10 Window Management Setup
-date: 2022-10-23T00:00:00-07:00
+date: 2022-12-30T00:00:00-07:00
 imageNameKey: win10wmsetup
 ---

 # Background

-I've always been disappointed with the default experience of managing application windows and searching (for files, open apps, anything really) in the Windows 10.
+I've always been disappointed with the default experience of managing application windows and searching (for files, open apps, anything really) in Windows 10.
+In general, I find that Windows isn't as keyboard driven as I'd like.

 Below is a list of features I need from my graphical shell:

 - Manipulate application windows and navigate virtual desktops using keyboard shortcuts
 - Quickly switch between apps/windows using keyboard
-- Search open windows in a view with large window previews
+- Search open windows using keyboard in a view with window previews
-- Search files and launch applications quickly and reliably
+- Search files and launch applications quickly
 - Automatically tile windows in order to keep things organized and make effective use of screen space
-- Make it clear which application window has focus
+- Make it clear which application window is focused
-- Reduce mouse movements as much as possible
+- Reduce mouse movements as much as possible by having the mouse cursor automatically move according to focus events (ex.
+Alt-Tab)

-I rely on a mix of default settings and shortcuts as well as external programs and scripts to make this workflow possible for me on Windows 10/11.
-It took me some time to figure out how to piece all these things together, so I decided to document how I created this workflow in this post.
-Hopefully, you find some of these settings/programs/scripts useful.
-If not, well at least I have this setup documented for myself.
+I rely on a mix of built-in Windows settings and shortcuts as well as external programs and scripts to make this workflow possible for me on Windows 10/11.
+It took me some time to figure out how to piece all these things together into a coherent workflow, so I decided to document my steps in this post.
+Hopefully, you find the contents of this post useful.
+If not, at least I have this setup documented for myself.

 # Built-in Settings/Shortcuts

-These are a list of built-in Windows settings and keyboard shortcuts, related to window management, that I use on a daily basis.
+These are a list of built-in Windows settings and keyboard shortcuts related to window management that I use on a daily basis.

 ## Basic window manipulation